-- The Move Layer to Top tool raises the selected layer to the top of the map. - The Move Layer Up tool raises the selected layer one level. - The Move Layer Down tool lowers the selected layer one level. - The Move Layer to Bottom tool lowers the selected layer to the bottom of the map. - The Visible tool shows the selected layer in the map if it was hidden. - The Invisible tool hides the selected layer in the map. - The Properties tool opens the layer's properties dialog box.
+- The Move Layer to Top tool zero raises the selected layer to the top of the map. - The Move Layer Up tool 2 raises the selected layer one level. - The Move Layer Down tool ilowers the selected layer one level. - The Move Layer to Bottom tool is lowers the selected layer to the bottom of the map. - The Visible tool shows the selected layer in the map if it was hidden. - The Invisible tool in hides the selected layer in the map. - The Properties tool for the layer's properties dialog box.
 Double-clicking on a layer or a group of a layer will open the properties dialog for that layer.